xebialabs/xl-deploy-kubernetes-helm-chart/README.md

 ## Parameters
 For deployment on Production environment, all parameters need to be configured as per users requirement and k8s setup which is under use.
-However, for deployment on test environment, most of the default values will be sufficient.
-The following two parameters are required to be configured and rest of parameters may remain as default
+However, for deployment on test environment, most of the default values will suffice.
+The following parameters are required to be configured and rest of the parameters may remain as default
-- *xldLicense*: License for XL-Deploy in base64 format
+- *xldLicense*: License for Digital.ai Deploy in base64 format
-- *Persistence.StorageClass*: Storage Class to be defined, Network File System (NFS) for OnPremise and Elastic File System (EFS) for AWS Elastic Kubernetes Service(EKS)
+- *Persistence.StorageClass*: Storage Class to be defined, Network File System (NFS) for OnPremise or Elastic File System (EFS) for AWS Elastic Kubernetes Service(EKS)
-- *ingress.hosts*: DNS name for accessing ui of XL-Deploy
+- *ingress.hosts*: DNS name for accessing UI of Digital.ai Deploy

-The following tables lists the configurable parameters of the XL-Deploy chart and their default values.
+The following tables lists the configurable parameters of the Digital.ai Deploy chart and their default values.
 Parameter                                          |Description                                                                                                                                                          |Default
 ---------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 K8sSetup.Platform                                  |Platform on which to install the chart.
 Allowed values are PlainK8s and AWSEKS                                                                                                                               |PlainK8s